ClayStack/claystack-docs/docs/hackathon/EthDubaiHack.md

 ClayExchange allows users to get in or out of the Liquid Staked Derivatives(LSD) market quickly by providing discounts to users for fulfilling their trades early hence not having to wait the unbonding period.
 This also allows users to get into the LSD market for cheaper benefiting both liquidity suppliers and LSD holders

-To better understand ClayExchange, head to the ReadMe in our repo.(_insert link_)
+To better understand ClayExchange, head to the docs on ClayExchange.

 The aim of the hackathon is to  encourage developers to build solutions or tools to help elevate ClayExchange for its users.